 If you're a passionate explorer, there's no better way to travel the world than from the comforts of a motorhome.
 From exploring the European coast to taking a dip in the UK lakes, motorhomes offer plenty of holiday inspiration to those looking to satisfy their wanderlust.

 Smart motorhome owners ensure that their vehicle is covered in case of unexpected events.
-If you have a motorhome and use it to roam the country, you need specialist motorhome insurance that includes both the vehicle and it's contents, ensures that you are fully covered for your next trip.
+If you have a motorhome and use it to roam the country, you need specialist motorhome insurance that includes both the vehicle and it's contents, ensures that you have suitable cover for your next trip.

 ...or we'll call you back.